malavika-01/Customer-Churn-Prediction/README.md

 # Customer Churn Prediction

-his repository contains code for predicting customer churn using machine learning models.
+This repository contains code for predicting customer churn using machine learning models.
 Customer churn refers to the phenomenon where customers stop doing business with a company.
 The goal of this project is to develop predictive models that can identify customers who are likely to churn, allowing the company to take proactive measures to retain them.

 # Dataset
 Each row represents a customer, each column contains customer’s attributes described on the column Metadata.